This post contains updates to the Chinoiserie Master Bedroom – Paint and Wallpaper Edition.

 Master Bedroom Makeover – Truth

-However, the same color applied to the inside tray recession looks completely different when it’s applied to the ceiling.
+However, the same color applied to the small tray wall looks completely different when it’s applied to the ceiling.
 It is several shades darker.

 You can barely see the third choice.
 It is top middle.
 It reads so dark on the ceiling.